hpcaitech/ColossalAI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation

-> Colossal-AI currently only supports the Linux operating system and has not been tested on other OS such as Windows and macOS.
->
-> Environment Requirement: PyTorch 1.10 ~ 1.12 (WIP higher version), Python >= 3.7, CUDA >= 11.0.
+Requirements:
+- PyTorch >= 1.11 (PyTorch 2.x in progress)
+- Python >= 3.7
+- CUDA >= 11.0

 If you encounter any problem about installation, you may want to raise an [issue](https://github.com/hpcaitech/ColossalAI/issues/new/choose) in this repository.

 ### Install from PyPI